-- €622.8 million representing the Parent Notes (€594.7 million when reported net of discount and transaction costs); and - €1,348.6 million, of which €1,241.2 million corresponding to 100% of the investment held in ECI. - (2) The components of "fleet holding costs" and "fleet operating, rental and revenue related costs" are discussed in Section 3.1 "Analysis of the Group Results" in Exhibit A to this Offering Memorandum. - (3) Other non-recurring income and expenses, in 2016, amounting to €(21.2) million mainly included the following: (a) restructuring costs of €17.6 million including severance costs relating to the implementation of measures to streamline the network and Back-office activities and €3.6 million for other items (see Note 12 to the EGSA Consolidated Financial Statements for year ended December 2016).
+• €622.8 million representing the Parent Notes (€594.7 million when reported net of discount and transaction costs); and

+- €1,348.6 million, of which €1,241.2 million corresponding to 100% of the investment held in ECI. - (2) The components of "fleet holding costs" and "fleet operating, rental and revenue related costs" are discussed in Section 3.1 "Analysis of the Group Results" in Exhibit A to this Offering Memorandum. - (3) Other non-recurring income and expenses, in 2016, amounting to €(21.2) million mainly included the following: (a) restructuring costs of €17.6 million including severance costs relating to the implementation of measures to streamline the network and Back-office activities and €3.6 million for other items (see Note 12 to the EGSA Consolidated Financial Statements for year ended December 2016).

-Other non-recurring income and expenses, in 2015, amounting to €(61.8) million, included the following: (a) restructuring costs of €24 million including severance costs relating to the implementation of measures to streamline the German network and some local headquarters; (b) fees relating to our initial public offering and offering of Existing Parent Notes of €11.5 million; (c) a provision of €45 million based on the best estimate of the financial risk (at that stage of the procedure with the French Competition Authority) in the event that the French Competition Authority were to impose a fine notwithstanding the Group's arguments in defense of its position (see Note 32 to the EGSA Consolidated Financial Statements for the fiscal year ended December 31, 2015 included in Exhibit B to this Offering Memorandum); and (d) a net positive reversal of €23 million relating to the execution of a settlement agreement with Enterprise on April 29, 2015 putting an end to all legal proceedings with that company (see Note 32 to the EGSA Consolidated Financial Statements for the year ended December 31, 2015 included in Exhibit B to this Offering Memorandum).
+Other non-recurring income and expenses, in 2015, amounting to \in (61.8) million, included the following: (a) restructuring costs of \in 24 million including severance costs relating to the implementation of measures to streamline the German network and some local headquarters; (b) fees relating to our initial public offering and offering of Existing Parent Notes of \in 11.5 million; (c) a provision of \in 45 million based on the best estimate of the financial risk (at that stage of the procedure with the French Competition Authority) in the event that the French Competition Authority were to impose a fine notwithstanding the Group's arguments in defense of its position (see Note 32 to the EGSA Consolidated Financial Statements for the fiscal year ended December 31, 2015 included in Exhibit B to this Offering Memorandum); and (d) a net positive reversal of \in 23 million relating to the EGSA Consolidated Financial Statements for the Statements for the EGSA Consolidated Financial Statements for the EGSA Consolidated Financial Statements for the year ended December 31, 2015 included in Exhibit B to this Offering Memorandum).

-In 2014, other non-recurring income and expenses amounting to €(115.7) million included the following: (a) restructuring costs of €22.8 million resulting in part from the measures implemented by several of the Group's entities or announced before the end of the year to lower the head offices' cost structure; (b) €9.8 million in costs of use of outside service providers in connection with the restructuring of the head offices and the network; (c) a net charge of €59.4 million in connection with the litigation and arbitration with Enterprise including attorneys' fees, the cost of removing the logo from certain stations, the one-off impairment of the remaining value of the right to use the National and Alamo brands, and a provision in an amount equal to the risk of certain of the damages that the Group was reasonably able to estimate as of the closing date (see Note 10 to the EGSA Consolidated Financial Statements for the year ended December 31, 2015 included in Exhibit B to this Offering Memorandum); and (d) a charge of €23.9 million relating to a multi-year compensation program whose objectives were achieved in 2014.
+In 2014, other non-recurring income and expenses amounting to \in (115.7) million included the following: (a) restructuring costs of \in 22.8 million resulting in part from the measures implemented by several of the Group's entities or announced before the end of the year to lower the head offices' cost structure; (b) \in 9.8 million in costs of use of outside service providers in connection with the restructuring of the head offices and the network; (c) a net charge of \in 59.4 million in connection with the litigation and arbitration with Enterprise including attorneys' fees, the cost of removing the log from certain stations, the one-off impairment of the remaining value of the right to use the National and Alamo brands, and a provision in an amount equal to the risk of certain of the damages that the Group was reasonably able to estimate as of the closing date (see Note 10 to the EGSA Consolidated Financial Statements for the year ended December 31, 2015 included in Exhibit B to this Offering Memorandum); and (d) a charge of \in 23.9 million relating to a multi-year compensation program whose objectives were achieved in 2014.